FieldMarshallVague/radix-mock-up/chat-with-piers.md

   - Improved speed, UX and trust.
 - I want to be flexible in my location and earn well.
 - I want to keep my passion for solution development and using new technology to solve problems.

+###  Questions for Piers

+- Is the development of quantum-computing a mitigating factor in the future success of Radix?

+  - i.e.  are plans in place to protect against it?

+- I see a lot of alpha/beta-tags but Radix seems busy building use-cases for the DLT already.

+  - How is it going?
+  - What seems the most promising so far?
+  - How is the financial transaction-integration going?
+Where do you plan to put it at street-level?

+- Can you clarify how people are incentivised to host nodes?

+  - I understand the price will be kept steady via supply management.